-- a.
-Transmit operation initiated.
+- 1. Transmit operation initiated.
 The PHY asserts grant on the CTL lines followed by idle to hand over control of the interface to the link so that the link may transmit a packet.
-The PHY releases control of the interface (i.e., it 3-states the CTL and D outputs) following the idle cycle. - b.
+The PHY releases control of the interface (that is, it places its CTL and D outputs in a high-impedance state) following the idle cycle. - 2.
 Optional idle cycle.
 The link may assert at most one idle cycle preceding assertion of either hold or transmit.
-This idle cycle is optional; the link is not required to assert idle preceding either hold or transmit. - c.
+This idle cycle is optional; the link is not required to assert idle preceding either hold or transmit. - 3.
 Optional hold cycles.
 The link may assert hold for up to 47 cycles preceding assertion of transmit.
-These hold cycle(s) are optional; the link is not required to assert hold preceding transmit. - d.
+These hold cycle(s) are optional; the link is not required to assert hold preceding transmit. - 4.
 Transmit data.
-When data is ready to be transmitted, the link asserts transmit on the CTL lines along with the data on the D lines. - e.
+When data is ready to be transmitted, the link asserts transmit on the CTL lines along with the data on the D lines. - 5.
 Transmit operation terminated.
 The transmit operation is terminated by the link asserting hold or idle on the CTL lines.
 The link asserts hold to indicate that the PHY is to retain control of the serial bus in order to transmit a concatenated packet.
 The link asserts idle to indicate that packet transmission is complete and the PHY may release the serial bus.
-The link then asserts idle for one more cycle following this cycle of hold or idle before releasing the interface and returning control to the PHY. - f.
-Concatenated packet speed-code.
-If multispeed concatenation is enabled in the PHY, the link asserts a speed-code on the D lines when it asserts hold to terminate packet transmission.
-This speed-code indicates the transmission speed for the concatenated packet that is to follow.
-The encoding for this concatenated packet speed-code is the same as the encoding for the received packet speed-code (see Table 20.
-The link may not concatenate an S100 packet onto any higher-speed packet. - g.
-After regaining control of the interface, the PHY asserts at least one cycle of idle before any subsequent status transfer, receive operation, or transmit operation.
+The link then asserts idle for one more cycle following this cycle of hold or idle before releasing the interface and returning control to the PHY. - 6.
+Concatenated packet speed code.
+If multispeed concatenation is enabled in the PHY, the link asserts a speed code on the D lines when it asserts hold to terminate packet transmission.
+This speed code indicates the transmission speed for the concatenated packet that is to follow.
+The encoding for this concatenated packet speed code is the same as the encoding for the received packet speed code (see Table 20).
+The link may not concatenate an S100 packet onto any higher-speed packet. - 7.
+After regaining control of the interface, the PHY shall assert at least one cycle of idle before any subsequent status transfer, receive operation, or transmit operation.